gnzsnz/ib-gateway-docker/README.md

 ## Customizing the image

-The image can be customized by overwiting the default configuration files with custom ones.
+The image can be customized by overwriting the default configuration files with custom ones.

 Apps and config file locations: